 Previous Study: Our previous study conducted in April 2021 (Mate et al. 2022) is the first to present real-world service quality improvement using RMABs in the context of mMitra program.
 This study tested an RMAB-based policy against two baselines of interest, and showed RMAB outperforming its competitors.
-The study spanned 7 weeks and included 23, 003 real-world beneficiaries who were distributed in three groups corresponding to the RMAB policy, Round Robin (RR) and Current Standard of Care (CSOC).
+The study spanned 7 weeks and included 23, 003 real-world beneficiaries who were distributed in three groups corresponding to the RMAB policy, round robin (RR) and current standard of care (CSOC).
 Whereas RR corresponds to a non-AI heuristic for systematically calling beneficiaries, CSOC did not call any individuals.
 The results from this pilot study are shown in Table 1.

-Improvements RMAB over CSOC RMAB over RR RR over CSOC % reduction in to- tal beneficiary en- gagement drops 32.0% 28.3% 5.2% p-value 0.044 0.098 0.740 achieves statistically significant improvement against CSOC (p < 0.05) and RR (p < 0.1), RR fails to achieve any statistically significant improvement over CSOC.
+The pilot results demonstrated that the RMAB method cuts ~ 30% of the beneficiary engagement drops experienced by the other groups.
+Furthermore, whereas RMAB achieves statistically significant improvement against CSOC (p < 0.05) and RR (p < 0.1), RR fails to achieve any statistically significant improvement over CSOC (see (Mate et al. 2022) for more details).
 This key result forms the basis of relying on RMAB-based strategy over other non-AI strategies as a basis of SAHELI.
 In this paper, we describe the journey from this initial study to the final deployment.
 Whereas we use the same overall RMAB learning and optimization approach, we made multiple changes to provide significant enhancements that reduce data anomalies and improve computational performance of this RMAB-based strategy.
 Additionally, our deployed cloud application now automates the data exchange process with the NGO's systems while requiring minimal compute resources to be feasibly handled by the NGO.
 We now describe the end-to-end SAHELI system.